Reichstagufer 17, 10117 Berlin

 Meet at our guide on the square next to the Palace of Tears, Reichstagufer 17, 10117 Berlin.

-Climb aboard our private air-conditioned bus and settle in to hear a running commentary that will fill you in on the necessary background information on the way to the memorial.
+Climb aboard our private air-conditioned bus and settle in to hear a running commentary that will inform you about the necessary background information on the way to the memorial.
 Our licensed guides will then walk you through the site, giving you a full and sensitive account of the horrors that occurred in this former concentration camp, before you are driven back to the centre of Berlin, where the tour concludes.

 This is a site where an estimated 45,000 prisoners fell victim to starvation, disease, forced labour, systematic extermination and experimentation.
-Take in the barracks, punishment cells, execution grounds, crematorium, pathology laboratory, gas chamber and infirmary.
+Experience the barracks, punishment cells, execution grounds, crematoria, pathology laboratory, gas chamber and infirmary.
+Hear stories of survival and solidartiy amongst the prisoners.

 Your guide and coach will drop you back to our central meeting point near S+U Friedrichstrasse Station.

-We went to Sachsenhausen with Gabi who was absolutely amazing.
-She was so knowledgeable about the camp, the history surrounding the war and Germany’s political history and was very friendly, inclusive and helpful.
+Gabi was so knowledgeable about the camp, the history surrounding the war and Germany’s political history and was very friendly, inclusive and helpful.
 The tour itself was the perfect length of time - 10am - 2pm and the coach drive out was very comfortable.
 Highly highly recommend.

 An excellent day, led by our supremely knowledgable, very personable and enthusiastic leader, (Who even took the time to chat about my Uncle’s Bomber Command service) The chilly, wet weather added to the atmosphere of this chilling place.
 A must do visit, appreciating the history.
 A++++ all the way.